KDE/digikam-doc/image_editor/enhancement_tools.rst

 Limitations
 ~~~~~~~~~~~

-- The tool works best when there's clear contrast between the subject and background.
+- The tool works best when there's a clear contrast between the subject and background.

 - Complex backgrounds with similar colors to the subject may require manual adjustments.